marcdubois71450/web_solea/README.md

 ```
 npm run dev
 ```
-The developement server is ready in port 3000
+The developement server is ready on port 3000

 ### Production